-This Dehydrated Banana Chips recipe is a simple way to make a yummy AIP snack the whole family with love.
-The recipe has three flavor options: plain, sour and cinnamon.
-This recipe will also help to cut costs as it’s just a fraction of the price of store bought dehydrated banana chips.
+This Dehydrated Banana Chips recipe is a simple, healthy, and affordable snack the whole family with love.
+The recipe has three flavors: plain, sour, and cinnamon.

 How to Dehydrate Bananas